BOJ widens band around long-term rate target - Up News Info

 “Even if the productivity of the JGB yields increases, the change in the U.S. Treasury yields is much larger than the JGB.
 For the dollar-yen, U.S. Treasury yield change is a much more important driver than the JGB yield change.

-“It doesn’t change much in the way of the BoJ’s purchase of ETFs.
+“It doesn’t change much in the way of the BOJ’s purchase of ETFs.
 In its assessment, the BOJ said its ETF purchase is more effective when the volatility is high, uncertainty is high.
-So in that case, the larger the purchases, the larger the effect is.”
+So in that case, the larger the purchases, the larger the effect.”

 BACKGROUND: